soar-robotics/soarchain-docs/docs/installation-guide/motus-connect-known-issues.md

 7. 2.
 Right click on the **silabser.inf** file and select **Install**
 7. 3.
 Follow the instructions

-8. Once you are able to see the device as a ```COMx``` where "x" can be any number, we can proceed to the next step to reset the device.
+8. Once you are able to see the device as a ```COMx``` where "x" can be any number, you can proceed to the next step to reset the device.

 9. Next, open your **Chrome** browser and navigate to this website: https://reset.soarchain.com/.
 Press ```Connect``` and select the ```CP210x USB to UART Bridge Controller(COMx)```.